sujithmannarkkad/Voice-Emotion-Detection/README.md

 Another Approach Tried is by Converting the audio to Image and using CNN, Transfer Learning (VGG19 from imagenet)

-I have used full data from training.
+I have used full data for training.

 ## Models Tried
 - Custom Deep Learning Model